Kimlic/Quorum_v2-Suite-Demo/README.md

 # How to prepare Quorum for redeploy

-1. Type `docker ps` in terminal to find quorum-related containers.
+1. Type `docker container ls` in terminal to find quorum-related containers.

 ![Find docker containers](/Images/img7.png "Quorum containers")